Colleen-Cobb/pandas-chalenge/README.md

 ## Overview

-In this repository, the data of various schools within a district will be analyzed in order to assist in important decision making in realtion to budget as well as uncover trends in the data.
-This data was analyzed with pandas using Jupyter Notbook.
+In this repository, the data of various schools within a district will be analyzed in order to assist in important decision making in relation to budget as well as uncover trends in the data.
+This data was analyzed with pandas using Jupyter Notebook.

 ## Analysis